ligato/docs/docs/plugins/linux-plugins.md

 ### Disable the Linux interface plugin

-Use the Linux config file for interfaces and for l3 plugin and set `disabled` and `true` (both must be disabled).
+Use the config files for Linux interfaces and the Linux l3 plugins and set both to `disabled` and `true`.

 ## L3 plugin